Preserve wood in different decay stages during clear-cutting

 Why?

-Many species need dead and dying trees to survive.
-It is estimated that up to a quarter of forest fauna is associated with dead wood.
-These are mostly wood decomposing species, which are essential in nature, otherwise dead trees would accumulate in layers.
-They are also used by birds and other animal species as hollow predators.
+Many species rely on dying and dead wood for survival.
+It is estimated that up to a quarter of forest biodiversity is associated with dead wood.
+Most of these are wood-decomposing species, which are essential in nature—otherwise, dead trees would accumulate in layers.
+Hollow-nesting birds and other animal species also use such trees.